KailasMahavarkar/rustbox/docs/docs/cgroup.md

 # Cgroup Module Documentation

-The `cgroup.rs` module provides Linux cgroup-v1 integration for resource control in the Mini-Isolate system.
+The `cgroup.rs` module provides Linux cgroup-v1 integration for resource control in the rustbox system.

 ## Overview